SDGforskning/sdg-strings/SDG05_query_action_WoS.md

 This target is interpreted to cover research about
 * Ensuring women's participation in decision-making processes and their opportunities for leadership in these processes, across all areas of society
-* Proportion of women in local and governmental bodies and in managerial positions
+* Proportion of women in local and governmental bodies and in managerial positions.

+Research on the effects of female participation and leadership is not considered relevant.

+Sources used for finding terms:
+ * UN Women, Key messages on women's rights: https://www.unwomen.org/sites/default/files/2024-06/in-brief-key-messages-on-womens-rights-empowerment-and-equality-electoral-and-political-participation-en.pdf
+ * Indicator metadata 5.5.2 https://unstats.un.org/sdgs/metadata/files/Metadata-05-05-02.pdf refers to ISCO-08, which lists useful terms to cover `managerial positions`: https://www.ilo.org/sites/default/files/wcmsp5/groups/public/%40dgreports/%40dcomm/%40publ/documents/publication/wcms_172572.pdf

+Beijing declaration - ev bakgrunnsdokument for flere delmål? (oppdateres hvert 5. år? https://www.un.org/womenwatch/daw/beijing/pdf/Beijing%20full%20report%20E.pdf)

-This query consists of X phrases.
+This query consists of X phrases......

 (Terms for "Gender quotas" , "parental leave", "paternety leave" included both here and in 5.c?)